 Post Purchase or Lease

 Eligible Applicants can apply for the MOR-EV Trucks rebate online within 90 calendar days of purchasing or leasing an eligible new vehicle.
-For rebate purposes, the date of purchase is the day that the purchase and sales agreement has been signed.
+For rebate purposes, the date of purchase is the day that the purchase and sales agreement has been signed and the vehicle enters the Applicant’s possession.
 For rebate purposes, a vehicle is deemed leased on the date upon which the lease of the eligible vehicle commences as specified in a signed lease agreement.

 To begin the rebate application process, Applicants must submit copies of the following documents to the Program Administrator at mor-evtrucks@energycenter.org: